Mixing Makes Markovian Contexts Cheap for Linear Bandits: Related Work

 Our setting can also be interpreted as a linear Markov decision process with \emph{exogenous actions}: the context process $(\mathcal A_t)$ evolves autonomously according to a Markov kernel $P$, independent of the learner’s actions, while rewards are linear in the selected action features.
 In principle, this allows the use of algorithms for linear MDPs, such as LSVI--UCB~\citep{jin2020provably}.
 However, generic MDP regret bounds are poorly suited to this regime, as they incur unnecessary pessimism by accounting for transition uncertainty that is irrelevant when the dynamics are exogenous.
 By avoiding a full MDP treatment and instead reducing the problem to a linear bandit with a carefully controlled bias via delayed feedback, our analysis recovers regret guarantees that match the best known rates for linear bandits whenever the context process mixes sufficiently fast.

-\paragraph{Latent or partially observed context dynamics and non-stationarity.} Another related line considers hidden or partially observed state processes that generate contexts and/or rewards.
-For example, \citet{nelson2022linearizing} “linearize” contextual bandits with latent state dynamics via online EM/HMM ideas, and \citet{zeng2024partially} study partially observed, temporally correlated contexts with linear payoffs using filtering and system-identification techniques.
-These works address \emph{partial observability}; by contrast, our contexts are fully observed but temporally dependent.
-Finally, non-stationary contextual bandits (e.g., \citealp{luo2018efficient}) target drifting distributions and optimize dynamic or switching benchmarks; our Markovian model is stationary but dependent, and our guarantees quantify how mixing controls the reduction error.
+An extended version of related work is deferred to Appendix~\ref{app:related}.